 Land in California’s coastal zone is among the most heavily regulated in the nation, if not the world.
 But even California’s regulations acknowledge that property owners in the coastal zone have the fundamental right to use and develop their land.
 The State’s Coastal Act, for example, limits the power of the California Coastal Commission to veto reasonable land uses when a local government has approved development that conforms to the local government’s Local Coastal Program (LCP).

-But as Shear Development Company found out, the Commission often ignores the limitations placed on it by the legislature and overrides local governments’ permitting power.
+But as Shear Development Company found out, the Commission often ignores the limitations placed on it by the legislature and attempts to override local governments’ permitting power.

 In 2003, the company purchased eight lots in a residential neighborhood a half mile from Morro Bay in Los Osos.
 Shear prepared for development by grading the lots and installing utilities.
 The following year, San Luis Obispo County approved Shear building eight homes in two stages.
 After Shear completed the first four homes, it sought the County’s approval to complete three more in 2017.
 The County considered Shear’s plans under the LCP and granted a Coastal Development Permit.

-But after the County’s approval, the Commission injected itself into the process by appealing the decision—to itself—claiming enforcement power based on the project’s location in an Environmentally Sensitive Habitat Area (ESHA).
-The CCC also claimed it could appeal any permit in a zoning area that had more than one principally permitted use—a claim that would make every single project in the County’s coastal zone appealable to the CCC.
+But after the County’s approval, the Coastal Commission injected itself into the process by appealing the decision—to itself.
+The agency claimed enforcement power based on the project’s location in an Environmentally Sensitive Habitat Area (ESHA).
+The Commission also alleged that it could appeal any permit in a zoning area that had more than one principally permitted use—a claim that would make every single project in the County’s coastal zone appealable to the CCC.

 At a hearing that followed, the CCC denied all of Shear’s permits, citing non-conformance with the LCP’s ESHA policies, inadequate water and wastewater access, and a special condition placed on the County’s wastewater facility that prohibits new sewer service to “undeveloped properties.”